janpipek/g4application/README.md

 There are a few example plug-ins that use most features of G4Application in the `examples` subdirectory.

-- simplePlugin : basic example that defines physics, geometry & generator
+- **simplePlugin**: basic example that defines physics, geometry & generator
-- httpPlugin : a simple integrated HTTP server informing about the application state
+- **httpPlugin**: a simple integrated HTTP server informing about the application state
-- rotationTest: a simple test of active/passive geometry in Geant4 (positioning of G4PVPlacement)
+- **rotationTest**: a simple test of active/passive geometry in Geant4 (positioning of G4PVPlacement)
-- parallelTest : a simple test of parallel world mechanism
+- **parallelTest**: a simple test of parallel world mechanism

 ## Configuration